uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 # remove workspace
 rm -rf /scratch/teh1m/slurmJobs/$slurmArrayID
 ```
-The Matlab script setPool1.m get the number of workers allocated by Slurm and
+The Matlab script `setPool1.m` gets the number of workers allocated by Slurm and
 uses that to create the pool of Matlab workers.
 ```
 % Script setPool1.m